-We will test the port forwarding with RDP, HTTP and HTTPS traffic and see how each protocol behaves.
-And the same steps performed here are exactly identical to other protocols such as SSH, FTP, SFTP and so on.
+We will test the pfSense port forwarding with HTTP, and HTTPS WEB traffic and see how each protocol behaves.
+And the same steps performed here are exactly identical to other protocols such as FTP, SFTP, and so on.

 How To Configure IPsec VPN Between pfSense And Cisco Router?

 How To Fix USB Ethernet Not Recognized By pfSense?

 How To Configure IPsec Site To Site Tunnel In PfSense?

 Below is the topology that we are going to use.

 We have a pfSense firewall configured and on the LAN side (10.1.1.0/24) network, of the firewall we have two web servers one with HTTP ( 10.1.1.80) and another with HTTPS (10.1.1.43).

 The Pfsense firewall is also configured and connected on the WAN side with the internet.